philippinespire/REUs/2022_REU/Allison/README.md

 07/22/2022

+	Worked on step 4 of Goy PSMC

+07/23/2022

 	Completed step 4 of Goy PSMC

+07/24/022

+	Step 5 of Goy PSMC completed

 07/25/2022

 	Notes working on Cha SSL:
 		Something went wrong with running SPADES for A, re-running

+	Step 6 of Goy PSMC completed

 07/26/2022